palash25/pyphers/README.md

 * Morse Code Translator - Read my article on [Morse Code Translator In Python](http://www.geeksforgeeks.org/morse-code-translator-python/)

 -----
-The rest of the ciphers are still in pipeline.
+The rest of the ciphers are still in pipeline. i love u palash